moinulhasan45777/NewYearEve-HTML-CSS/README.md

 - CSS3

 ## Credits
-This project was completed by me, but the design 'figma' file was taken from the [Complete Web Development Course](https://web.programming-hero.com/course-details) by Programming Hero.
+The design 'figma' file was taken from the [Complete Web Development Course](https://web.programming-hero.com/course-details) by Programming Hero.
 The course provided the necessary resources, including visual assets and images, for building the website.